yayahkay/MattehBusinessApp/README.md

 # Business Plan

-What are the things I need
+What are the things I need?